melissakikta/Kikta_Missy_Portfolio/Kikta_Missy_Portfolio/README.md

 Welcome to my portfolio!
 This is a space dedicated to showing my talents in software development.

 ## 📚 Description
-This application is designed to showcase the skills and talents I pocess as a software developer.
+This application is designed to showcase the skills and talents I gained as a software developer.

 A video tutorial can be found [here](https://drive.google.com/file/d/1nGRM2oSELmLZ6qEQkkcaF6xz0PEmrMWx/view?usp=sharing)